-There's a new school funding law called the LCFF (Local Control Funding Formula).
+There's a new school funding law called the Local Control Funding Formula (LCFF).
 It's a new way for schools to focus on student success.

 LCFF requires school districts to involve parents in planning and decision making as well as in developing Local Control and Accountability Plans (LCAPs).
 It also:

 - Requires your school district to focus on the eight key areas that help all students succeed.

 - Provides extra funding for students with greater challenges.

 - Gives your district more flexibility for how to spend its money to improve local schools.

 You can also take a deeper look at each of the eight state priority areas in our LCAP Quick Guides.
 These latest resources show how progress is measured, key questions to ask and links to more resources.
 Use these great tools as you review your district's proposed LCAP.

 - Download all eight LCAP Quick Guides [English] [en español]

 - Implementation of State Standards [English] [en español]